UNCLASSIFIED (U)

 b.
 (U) The LPR must appear in person to report the lost, stolen, expired (Reentry Permit must have been valid at time of filing Form I-131A), or destroyed/mutilated Form I-551 or Reentry Permit and file Form I-131A, Application for Travel Document (Carrier Documentation) to request a boarding foil, with proof of having paid the Form I-131A filing fee online, and the evidence requested in the Instructions for Form I-131A.

 c.
-(U) The boarding foil will be valid for no more than 30 days, except in cases of lost Reentry Permits (see 9 FAM 202.2-5(C) below) and will allow the LPR to board a carrier to the United States and present themself to a U.S. port-of-entry as a returning LPR.
+(U) The boarding foil will be valid for no more than 30 days, except in cases of lost Reentry Permits (see 9 FAM 202.2-5(C) below) and will allow the LPR to board a carrier to the United States and present themself to a U.S. POE as a returning LPR.
 The document is not a guarantee of admission or entry into the United States.
 CBP will carry out all required procedures upon the traveler's arrival.

 d.
 (U) Individuals with lost, stolen, or destroyed/mutilated Form I-551 can apply for a boarding foil if seeking to return from temporary foreign travel of less than one year from the date the individual departed the United States to the date the fee for Form I-131A was paid.
 The length of the absence will be measured from the time the LPR departed the United States to the time they pay the Form I-131A fee.
 A boarding foil can be issued on or after the one-year mark, if the Form I-131A fee is paid within the one-year period, i.e., less than one year after departure from the United States.
-If the fee was paid within one-year, but the LPR waits a significant amount of time prior to applying for the boarding foil, please consult with the VO/F I-131A portfolio holder.
+If the fee was paid within one-year, but the LPR waits a significant amount of time before applying for the boarding foil, consult with the VO/F I-131A portfolio holder.

 9 FAM 202.2-5(C) (U) Procedures for Issuing Boarding Foils in Lost, Stolen, Expired, or Destroyed/Mutilated Legal Permanent Resident Card or Reentry Permit Cases